punitkatiyar/punitkatiyar/README.md

-## Responsibilities and skills of a full stack freelancer and consultant:
+## Responsibilities and skills of a full stack freelancer and consultant
--->